Updated April 2023

 Riverside / Farside Trail

-Exploring south of Whistler Village, the Riverside / Farside trail and runs along the Cheakamus River.
+Exploring south of Whistler Village, the Riverside / Farside trail runs along the Cheakamus River.
 It loops out to a suspension bridge and offers countless lookouts to stop, reflect and tap into your senses.
-I take time to reflect and breath deep, while looking at the flowing river.
+I take time to reflect and breathe deep while looking at the flowing river.
 You can drive (park at the Whistler Interpretive Forest Trailhead), catch the bus or bike to this area.

 Heading into the alpine is another option for finding a forest bathing spot with the additional benefit of an epic mountain view.
-If you’d like to earn your bathe then consider the Blackcomb Ascent Trails, a series of hikes up Blackcomb Mountain that take you through some stunning old-growth forest – it’s also wildflower season right now, which is tantalizing for multiple senses.
+If you’d like to earn your bathe then consider the Blackcomb Ascent Trails, a series of hikes up Blackcomb Mountain that take you through some stunning old-growth forest.
+Note that August is wildflower season, which is tantalizing for multiple senses.

 Forest bathing can be enjoyed year-round, but I think it’s really at its best in the summer when the forests are lush, the air is warm and the mist from the rivers is a wonderful, cooling treat.
 Please make sure to pack out what you pack in and stay on the trails, as the forest foliage is sensitive and deserves to be treated with respect.